Soneso/as-soroban-examples/increment/README.md

 }
 ```

 Next, the counter is incremented and stored back into the ledger.
-To store the counter it must be first encoded into a raw value using the `fromU32` function provided by the sdk.
+To store the counter it must be first encoded back into a raw value using the `fromU32` function provided by the sdk.

 ```typescript
 counter += 1;